Thomas-Barry1/TeachGenieTutoringPlatform/README.md

 - Secure authentication with Supabase Auth
 - Server-side email notifications with Resend
 - Protected API routes with proper session validation
+- Legal compliance with Terms of Service and Privacy Policy
+- User consent management and data protection practices